edsu/inkdroid.org/_posts/2021-08-20-twarc-hashtags.md

 ```

-But we wanted to discover what hashtags were used over time in order to broaden
+But we wanted to discover what hashtags were used in this initial dataset in
-the collected results.
+order to broaden the search using relevant hashtags and then run it again.

 Once you `pip install twarc-hashtags` you get a new command `hashtags` which
 you can use to generate a CSV dataset that represents the hashtags present in